Boston College Eagles men's basketball: 2011–12 Season

 Steve Donahue's second season was a rough one.
 BC lost star Reggie Jackson to the NBA draft, and also lost key players Biko Paris, Corey Raji, Joe Trapani, and Josh Southern to graduation.
 They also lost reserve Dallas Elmore to transfer.
 The only player with major experience, Matt Humphrey, was a transfer from the University of Oregon.
 With a roster featuring 9 freshman, the Eagles were picked last in the ACC.
 Early on, guard Patrick Heckmann carried the team through their first games of the season, but mono and injury issues caused a significant drop in production for Heckmann.
-The team struggled mightily early on, going 5-10 in non-conference and getting blown out against teams like UMass and Holy Cross.
+The team struggled mightily early on, going 5–10 in non-conference and getting blown out against teams like UMass and Holy Cross.
 In the Eagles' first ACC game at North Carolina they kept things close, cutting the UNC lead to 9 late in the second half.
 Momentum from that performance carried over when they won two straight ACC games at home, against Clemson and Virginia Tech.
 However, the Eagles lost their next 6 games.
-BC struggled the rest of the season as well, but did show flashes of the future in stunning #15 Florida State and beating Georgia Tech, as well.
+BC struggled the rest of the season as well, but did show flashes of the future in stunning No. 15 Florida State and beating Georgia Tech, as well.
 Their season ended in a loss in the ACC Tournament to NC State.
-BC finished 9-22, 4-12 in the ACC.
+BC finished 9–22, 4–12 in the ACC.
 The Eagles were paced by freshman Ryan Anderson, who averaged 11.8 PPG and 7.4 RPG on his way to making the All-ACC Freshman team.

 2012–13 Season

 In Steve Donahue's 3rd season, the underclassmen-heavy Eagles finished 16–17 (8–10).
 The team was led by freshman guard Olivier Hanlan (15.4 PPG) and sophomore forward Ryan Anderson (14.9 PPG).
 The Eagles were picked last for the second consecutive preseason poll but finished 8th in ACC play.
-In the non-conference the Eagles finished 8-5, including losses to Charleston, Bryant, and Harvard.
+In the non-conference the Eagles finished 8–5, including losses to Charleston, Bryant, and Harvard.
 However, the Eagles defeated major conference opponents Auburn and Providence.
 The Eagles began ACC play with a 1–6 record and several narrow defeats.
-BC lost 60-59 to eventual ACC champion Miami (FL) and lost 78-73 to #23 NC State.
-However, the Eagles improved in the second half of conference play, going 6-5 to end the year.
-During those games, BC narrowly lost to #4 Duke, 62-61.
-After beating Georgia Tech in the regular season finale, the Eagles again topped the Yellow Jackets 84-64 in the ACC Tournament's opening round.
+BC lost 60–59 to eventual ACC champion Miami (FL) and lost 78–73 to No. 23 NC State.
+However, the Eagles improved in the second half of conference play, going 6–5 to end the year.
+During those games, BC narrowly lost to No. 4 Duke, 62–61.
+After beating Georgia Tech in the regular season finale, the Eagles again topped the Yellow Jackets 84–64 in the ACC Tournament's opening round.
 In the game, Hanlan scored a freshman record 41 points.
-In the second round, the Eagles' season ended with a loss to #9 Miami (FL), 69-58.
+In the second round, the Eagles' season ended with a loss to No. 9 Miami (FL), 69–58.
 Olivier Hanlan was named ACC freshman of the year.